-- Sean authored a first-of-its-kind resolution opposing the implementation of PARCC testing in place of MCAS, citing undue burden on students and teachers.
+In addition, while working on Beacon Hill, Sean authored a first-of-its-kind resolution in the Massachusetts House opposing the implementation of PARCC testing in place of MCAS, citing undue burden on students and teachers.

 Sean’s greatest assets include his passion for the district (where he grew up and has lived his entire life), his vast experience in government and community service, and his proven track record of success.
 He will hit the ground running on Day 1, rolling up his sleeves to work with the community and his Beacon Hill colleagues on the important issues facing our district.
 Sean’s door will always be open to hearing the interests and concerns of his constituents.